 Joe takes his glasses off again.
 He’s had enough of listening in on their lurid scheme.
 He asks Charlie “You’ve got an education what does the inscription on the inside of the glasses mean Veritas?”

 He tells Joe it’s Latin for the truth.
 Joe leaves the two alone and goes into the shop, slamming the shop door pretending to get the car.
-Charlie gets worried, what Joe mean too bad I got my fancy clothes on.
+Charlie gets worried, what does Joe mean too bad I got my fancy clothes on.
 Maggie says who knows what that stupid old coot means.
 She pulls Charlie down on top of her on the couch.
 Charlie acts hesitant and Maggie asks him if he’s losing his nerve.
 Joe is listening in the shadows.
 A local police officer has stopped outside, we can see him at the call box through the shop door glass.
-Joe grabs a crow bar after he hears them making up to each other on the couch.
-“Maggie Maggie what you do to me”
+Joe grabs a crowbar after he hears them making up with each other on the couch.
+“Maggie Maggie what you do to me.”

-Joe takes the crow bar and smashes on Charlie’s head first then chasing Maggie to the ground and striking her as she screams.
+Joe takes the crowbar and smashes Charlie’s head first then chases Maggie to the ground and strikes her as she screams.
 The police officer hears the screams and comes rushing in asking Joe why.
-Out of breath he blurts out “Cheaters… cheaters” As he points to the spectacle on the table.
+Out of breath, he blurts out “Cheaters… cheaters” As he points to the spectacle on the table.

 Joe rushes toward the cursed spectacles intending to smash them with the crowbar but the cop mistakes it for an attack and he shoots Joe.